THE SOCIAL CONSTRUCTION OF THE MEANING OF NEPTUNE

 But unfortunately, if the lack of a social perspective of Neptune is a reality that evidences the status of Astrology as a profession, the modern confusion between the symbolism of the Moon and that of Neptune seems to be its endemic consequence.
 In the appendix to Poletti’s dissertation a full list is given of up to 73 universally consensual neptunian themes that are considered in the text, 35 of which correspond to traditional lunar symbolism, while the remaining 38 are social themes that can be accommodated into the 12 empirical categories described above (or a slight modification of them).
 The fact that half of the themes belong to the traditional sphere of the Moon seems to indicate that there has been a change in the symbolism, a shift from the Moon to Neptune.

 Two of the more frequent attributions of Neptune today are a direct result of using mythology as a source of astrological meaning: the sea, the oceans, derived into “the waters of the uncoscious” and from the unconscious derived psychism and sonambulistic phenomena.
-This thinking in terms of what the mythological name suggests, together with the characteristics of the zodiacal sign of Pisces to which Neptune is tied, have apparently been major contributors in the construction of Neptune’s meaning by astrologers, even though mythology doesn’t seem to have had the same weight (or didn’t have any weight at all) in the case of Uranus.
+This thinking in terms of what the mythological name suggests, together with the characteristics of the zodiacal sign of Pisces to which Neptune is tied, have apparently been major contributors in the construction of Neptune’s meaning by astrologers, even though mythology didn’t have any weight at all in the case of Uranus.

-The methodological problem that results from this role played by sign rulership and by mythology in the formation of the meaning of Neptune and Pluto is described here.
-(NOTE: here goes the link to “Psychological Astrology and Jungianism, a critical view”)
+The methodological problem that results from this role played by sign rulership and by mythology in the formation of the meaning of Neptune and Pluto is described here

 What is the difference between the lunar unconscious of yore and the neptunian unconscious?
 Same phenomena but different meaning?
 Or the meaning is the same and what we witness is sloppy thinking?
 Are the waters of the Moon and the waters of Neptune exactly the same?
 Has the discovery of Neptune (and of the whole trans-neptunian world today) re-defined forever the astrological meaning of the Moon?
-Have we deprived the Moon of its magical allure or its oceanic depths?
+Have we deprived the Moon of its magical allure?
 Is the displacement of meaning from the Moon to Neptune irreversible?
 Is it universal?
 Is it necessary?
 Is the tuning to the waxing and waning of the moon an irrelevant vestige of the past?
+Has the dark lunar symbolism of Neptune been transformed as a result of the Moon-to-Neptune transfer process?

 In the book “Your Personality and the Planets” (1980) Michel Gauquelin provides an extended description of the lunar personality or “type”.
-She uses a statistical method based on content analysis of texts and on a concept of angularity somewhat similar to the traditional doctrine of “planets in the angles”.
-Her detailed description based on a list of character traits allows us to illustrate how many psychological characteristics of the Moon are today ascribed to Neptune.
-Of the Gauquelin list of 77 traits about 30 are today mentioned often in descriptions of the neptunian personality: charitable, confused, devoted, disorderly, futile, humane, prone to illusions, imaginative, inexact, indecisive, influenced easily, malleable, naïve, poetic, sensitive, sensitive to others, understanding, dissipated, etc.
+He uses a statistical method based on content analysis of texts and on a concept of angularity somewhat similar to the traditional doctrine of “planets in the angles”.
+His detailed description based on a list of character traits allows us to illustrate how many actual psychological characteristics of the Moon are today conventionally attributed to Neptune.
+Of the Gauquelin list of 77 traits about 30 are today mentioned often in descriptions of the neptunian personality: charitable, confused, devoted, disorderly, futile, humane, prone to illusions, imaginative, inexact, indecisive, influenced easily, malleable, naïve, poetic, sensitive, understanding, dissipated, etc.

-This displacement of meaning is a contemporary cultural phenomenon.
-When in medieval times the Moon was described as the Queen of the Night, it ruled the world of dreams, imagination, the supernatural, but now she is an astrological planet like the others, defined by convenience, conventions and abstractions, normally deprived of its primal preeminence as a luminary, and the consequences of this are symbolic incoherence, confusion, and superficiality; as if clinging to the “loony” magical, irrational, popular, socially oblivious construct of Neptune’s present-day meaning were the result of a basic lunar psychological need or hunger that is not being satisfied.
+This displacement of meaning is a modern cultural and historical phenomenon.
+When in medieval times the Moon was described as the queen of the night, it ruled the world of dreams, imagination, the supernatural, but now she is an astrological planet like the others, defined by convenience, conventions and abstractions, normally deprived of its primal astrological preeminent condition as a luminary, and the consequences of this are symbolic incoherence, confusion, and superficiality; as if clinging to the “loony” magical, irrational, popular, socially oblivious construct of Neptune’s present-day meaning were the result of a basic lunar psychological need or hunger that is not being satisfied.
+This hunger today is contained by the traditional, physical, organic experience of the Moon.

 When faced with the task of finding the astrological meaning of a newly discovered planet, astrologers employ many different resources, but there are 4 main methodologies that are more consistently used and accepted: